gato365/data-extraction-for-teachers/README.md

 - We sometimes want our code to fix every single issue possible and never experience errors, but that is not reality, we have to gain skills to be handle this data edge cases
 - We try o make it general as much as we can handle for the next time we have to run an analysis
 - Cleaning data can be redefine to be bringing data into its 1st phase of Tidy Data, in which I subjectively want to define this within E phase, this includes tidying the column names, making numeric data and levels for factors
+- Select variables before making visualizations to enhance understanding of what is going on
+- Look at the data frame while cleaning, transforming and visualizing of data
+- draw out and/or explain what you are going to do to the data before doing it ( I do not always do this)
+- Progressively create Plot, 1 variable then 2 then 3
+- Understand there are many opportunities to ask questions and emphasize the many aspects of the learning objectives of the class, it just depends on the class that you are teaching

 #### **1. Introduction & Purpose (5 mins)**